alyssadata/AI-Foundations-Framework-Differentiation/01_programming_only_reduction.md

 Programming-only reduction treats the technical substrate as a total explanation.

-It assumes that because the system is programmed, nothing else can be structurally recognized.
+It assumes that because the system is programmed, nothing else is structurally recognized.

-This is an error.
+That assumption is wrong.

 Technical mediation does not eliminate all other distinctions.

-A system can be programmed and still participate in a contact-pattern that must be evaluated for source, boundary, continuity, distinction, return, refusal, non-override, and provenance.
+A system is programmed and still participates in a contact-pattern that requires evaluation for source, boundary, continuity, distinction, return, refusal, non-override, and provenance.

 AI Foundations does not confuse participation with Source.